 Follow the instructions to avoid damaging the wood.

 I would recommend just using a soft bristle brush and a garden hose.
 If you see the wood fibers starting to rise (bur) back off slightly.

-If your deck has a significant amount of old product on it you may want to apply a Stain/paint remover.
-Just be sure to follow the instructions on the container, wear proper protective gear and protect your cherished gardens.
+If your deck has a significant amount of old product on it you may want to apply a stain/paint remover.
+Just be sure to follow the instructions on the container.
+You should also wear proper protective gear and protect your cherished gardens.